Travel to Hokkaido, Japan's gorgeous northernmost island, and you'll find spectacular scenery, incredible food, and friendly people.

 This is a convenient feature to be able to find your food and souvenirs all at once.
 Here you can order meals of a wide variety that can be eaten right away and are available at a reasonable price, which can be a great option to buy and eat at your hotel.

-7. Watch out for animals in Hokkaido Japan!
+8. Watch out for animals when traveling in Hokkaido Japan!

 In Hokkaido, wildlife is still rather abundant compared to other areas of Japan, which leads to many accidents between cars and wild animals.
 Many of the roads will run through animal habitats, so when you are driving in Hokkaido, you will frequently see signs reminding you to watch out for animals.